Peter Grauer

-Peter Thacher Grauer (born October 1945) is an American businessman and entrepreneur.
-He has been a member of the Bloomberg L.P. board since October 1996 and was named chairman of the board in March 2001 succeeding Michael Bloomberg.
+Peter Thacher Grauer (born October 1945) is an American businessman.
+He has been a member of the Bloomberg L.P. board since October 1996 and was chairman of the board from 2001 to 2023.
 Grauer joined Bloomberg full-time in his executive capacities in March 2002.
 Prior to becoming a member of Bloomberg L.P. in 1996, Grauer was the founder of DLJ Merchant Banking Partners and Investment.
-He also currently serves as the lead independent director of DaVita Inc.
+He is the lead independent director of DaVita Inc.

 Personal life and education

-Grauer was born in Philadelphia, Pennsylvania, in 1945 to Frederick M. Grauer and Frances Grauer (née Thacher; d.
-2006).
+Grauer was born in Philadelphia, Pennsylvania, in 1945 to Frederick M. Grauer and Frances Grauer (née Thacher).
 His father, Frederick, was a retiree who previously served as the vice president of the Provident National Bank in Philadelphia.
 Peter's maternal grandfather, Frank W. Thacher, was the president of the Florence Thread Co. in Riverside, New Jersey.
 He graduated from the University of North Carolina at Chapel Hill in 1968 with a BA in English, and Harvard Business School, Program for Management Development in 1975.
 He joined Delta Kappa Epsilon (Beta Chapter) while at UNC.
 Prior to Chapel Hill, Peter graduated from Hotchkiss School.